 - File a lawsuit against Aetna if they failed to follow ERISA rules for how they handle your claim

-Should you have any further questions, don’t hesitate to reach out to a group long-term disability insurance lawyer to get answers.
+Should you have any further questions, don’t hesitate to contact a long-term disability insurance claim lawyer to get answers.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.